How far do I need to run to be able to complete this training program?

 ARW meets Saturday mornings.
 The time it takes on the run will progressively increase through the program.

 Depending on the mileage covered, time with the gorup will vary from 40 minutes to over 5 hours in the later stages of training.
 Your group will ALWAYS run at a training pace for the longer distances.
-This training pace is slower than your MM pace, but allows your body to adjust to the distance slowly and safely.
+This training pace is slower than your timed-mile pace, but allows your body to adjust to the distance slowly and safely.

 You will also need to complete at least two short runs per week.
 Three miles or 45-minute runs is all you need to keep you ready for the longer distances with the group on weekends.